 As my anxiety escalated, it would often morph into a full-blown self-loathing attack.
 I would become the consummate bully, berating myself for all of myself perceived failings and imperfections.

 They were a tried-and-true coping mechanism I used to control my life and somehow make myself a better person.
 I was afraid that if I let them go, I would not know how to cope anymore.
-I would not know how to make my life better.
-I did not realize it, but I was afraid that there was nothing else outside of my prison, and as bleak as it was, it was some place I could hang out when life was difficult.
+And I was afraid I wouldn’t know how to make my life better.
+I did not realize it, but I was afraid that there was nothing else outside of my prison.
+And as bleak as it was, it was some place I could hang out when life was difficult.